Table of contents

 After those two starting values, both sequences follow the same recurrence:

-The combinatorics view starts from the same W(n), but groups the same set of climbs differently.
+The combinatorics approach starts from the same W(n), but groups the same set of climbs differently.
 Instead of looking at the final move, fix the number of 2-step moves.
 Suppose a sequence uses exactly k two-step moves.
 Those moves cover 2k stairs, so the remaining stairs must be covered by n - 2k one-step moves.
-That explains the upper bound on k: the sequence must not overshoot the staircase.
+That explains the upper bound on k as the sequence must not overshoot the staircase:

 For a fixed valid k, the sequence contains k moves of size 2 and n - 2k moves of size 1.
 So the total number of moves is: